Clinical Evidence

 Precision urine collection that reduces contamination and delivers reliable results.

-Peezy Midstream provides guideline-compliant, precision urine collection to reduce urine specimen contamination and false positives for women’s UTI and prenatal screening.
-It delivers proven clinical and service benefits to healthcare providers, as well as cost savings and a cleaner, kinder patient experience.
+Peezy Midstream delivers guideline-compliant, precision urine collection that reduces specimen contamination and false positives in women’s UTI and prenatal screening, bringing proven clinical and service benefits to healthcare providers, alongside cost savings and a cleaner, kinder patient experience.

-As with any novel diagnostic system, we recommend a short face-to-face explanation for those using Peezy Midstream for the first time, after which the process is intuitive.
+As with any new diagnostic system, we recommend a brief face-to-face introduction for first-time users, after which the process becomes intuitive.

 See our IFU animation here.